 Generation Iron 2: Does It Live Up to the Original?

 Generation Iron 2 is the supposed sequel to the 2013 feature length bodybuilding documentary, Generation Iron.
-The original attempted to emulate the massively successful formula established by 1977’s classic Pumping Iron by following the paths of the two top contenders to the Mr Olympia competition.
+The original attempted to emulate the massively successful formula established by 1977’s classic Pumping Iron by following the paths of the two top contenders to the Mr. Olympia competition.
 In 1977 it was Schwarzenegger and Ferrigno.
 In 2013 it was Phil Heath and Kai Greene.
-So, who would it be in the 2018 version?
+So, who would it be in the 2019 version?

 As it turned out it was no one.
-The film is a departure from the winning formula in that, it’s focus is on the warriors who are contending for the ultimate prize, but, rather the internet entrepreneurs who are contending with each other to line their own pockets.
+The film is a departure from the winning formula in that, its focus is on the warriors who are contending for the ultimate prize, but, rather the internet entrepreneurs who are contending with each other to line their own pockets.

-Generation Iron 2 features such bodybuilding celebrities as Kai Greene, Rich Piana, and Flex Wheeler.
+It features such bodybuilding celebrities as Kai Greene, Rich Piana, and Flex Wheeler.
 So, is it as good as the original?

 The Focus of the Original

 The original Generation Iron chronicled seven top IFBB pro bodybuilders as they trained for and competed in the 2012 Mr. Olympo competition.
-They are reigning champ Phil Heath, the guy biting at his heels Kai Greene and contenders Branch Warren, Dennis Wolf, Ben Pakulski.
-Roelly Winklaar, Victor Martinez nd Japan’s Hidetada Yamagishi.
+They are reigning champ Phil Heath, the guy biting at his heels Kai Greene and contenders Branch Warren, Dennis Wolf, Ben Pakulski, Roelly Winklaar, Victor Martinez and Japan’s Hidetada Yamagishi.
 The film is narrated by actor Mickey Rourke.
 It features appearances by Arnold Schwarzenegger, Lou Ferrigno and Mike Katz from the movie Pumping Iron, which was its inspiration.

-The movie fails to capture the excitement or personality of Pumping Iron, but does manage to capture a snapshot of what the modern pro bodybuilding scene is all about.
+The movie fails to capture the excitement or personality of Pumping Iron but does manage to capture a snapshot of what the modern pro bodybuilding scene is all about.